goblimey/ntripcaster/README.md

 using another user that doesn't have those privileges.
 If so,
 you can get the extra privileges by putting "sudo" at the start of any command.
-I'm going to assume the second case and use sudo where necessary.
+Forcing you to use sudo is safer because those privileges also allow you to make disastrous mistakes.
+Having to start each dangerous command with "sudo" is a reminder to be careful.
+Using docker makes things even safer, because it automates all of the dangerous operations.

 You can also add the sudo if you are root.
 It only wastes time,
 it doesn't do any harm.

-Forcing you to use sudo is safer because those privileges also allow you to make disastrous mistakes.
-Having to start each dangerous command with "sudo" is supposed to make you be careful.)
+I'm going to use sudo for all commands that need the privilege, and you can just copy and paste them into your git bash window.

+(Concerning pasting,
+you can't use the usual Windows shortcut ctrl/v to paste into the ssh window.
+Right click and a small menu appears with a paste option.)

 For Ubuntu Linux, install docker like so:

     sudo apt-get install docker.io

-You can copy these commands from here and paste them into your ssh session, but you can't use the usual Windows shortcut ctrl/v to paste into the ssh window.
-Right click and a small menu appears with a paste option.

-Create a copy of my docker project like so like so:
+Fetch my caster project:

     git clone git://github.com/goblimey/ntripcaster.git